Lebensborn: Self-help groups and aftermath

 In Norway, children born to Norwegian mothers by German fathers were allegedly often bullied, raped, abused, and persecuted by the government after the war, and placed in mental institutions.
 The Norwegian government attempted to deport Lebensborn children to Germany, Brazil, and Australia but did not succeed.
 A group of Lebensborn children sought compensation from the Norwegian government, which they saw as being complicit in their mistreatment.
 In 2008, their case before the European Court of Human Rights was dismissed as the events had happened too long ago, but they were each offered an £8,000 payment from the Norwegian government.

 In November 2006, in the German town of Wernigerode, an open meeting took place among several Lebensborn children, with the intention of dispelling myths and encouraging those affected to investigate their origins.

 General documents on Lebensborn activities are administered by International Tracing Service and by German Federal Archives.
 The association Verein kriegskind.de is among those that published search efforts (Suchbitten) to identify Lebensborn children.

 Several of the surviving Lebensborn children appeared in Wars Don't End, a 2018 documentary film directed by Dheeraj Akolkar and narrated by Liv Ullmann.

 In popular culture

 The Czech TV film Spring of Life (2000) tells the story of a Sudeten German teenager recruited as a future mother into a Lebensborn in Poland.

 In the television series, The Man in the High Castle, Joe Blake and Nicole Dörmer are among several characters who were Lebensborn children.

 The video game My Child Lebensborn, which won the BAFTA Games Awards in 2018 for "Game Beyond Entertainment", lets players experience the bullying Lebensborn children went through after the war.

 In the novel and film Sophie's Choice, Sophie unsuccessfully attempts to place her son in the Lebensborn program.

+In the historical fiction novel When Love Was Hated, a Norwegian woman becomes a Tyskerjente, a German's Girl, and unwittingly joins the Lebensborn program.